List of India Twenty20 International cricket records: Hat-trick

 In cricket, a hat-trick occurs when a bowler takes three wickets with consecutive deliveries.
 The deliveries may be interrupted by an over bowled by another bowler from the other end of the pitch or the other team's innings, but must be three consecutive deliveries by the individual bowler in the same match.
 Only wickets attributed to the bowler count towards a hat-trick; run outs do not count.

-In T20Is history there have been just 13 hat-tricks, the first achieved by Brett Lee for Australia against Bangladesh in 2007 ICC World Twenty20.

 Wicket-keeping records

 The wicket-keeper is a specialist fielder who stands behind the stumps being guarded by the batsman on strike and is the only member of the fielding side allowed to wear gloves and leg pads.